peteroupc/peteroupc.github.io/random.md

 ## Using Random Number Generators

 The following topics deal with the practical use of RNGs in applications.
-Unless stated otherwise, they apply regardless of the kind of RNG used (such as unpredictable, statistical, or seedable).
+Unless stated otherwise, they apply regardless of the kind of random implementation used (such as unpredictable, statistical, or seedable).

 <a id=Random_Number_Extraction></a>
 ### Random Number Extraction